superluminar-io/workshop/content/_index.md

 ## Welcome

 Welcome to the [superwerker] hands-on workshop. superwerker is a free, open-source [AWS Quick Start] that lets you quickly set up an AWS Cloud environment following best practices for security and efficiency so you can focus on your core business.

-It is built by AWS Advanced Partners who have decades of experience setting up and automating AWS Cloud environments.
+> [superwerker] is built by **AWS Advanced Partners** [superluminar] and [kreuzwerker] with decades of experience setting up and automating AWS Cloud environments.

 In this workshop, you will learn how to navigate in a multi-account AWS environment set up with superwerker.
 Companies of all sizes can benefit from deploying with superwerker.
 Start-ups and small-to-medium businesses can especially benefit when time-to-market and financial aspects are concerns.
 Regardless of company size, superwerker lets you run your business without spending excess time setting up and maintaining your AWS Cloud environment.